lighthall-lab/lab-manual/responsibilities.md

 - Apply for external funding (e.g., NSF GRFP or NRSA).
 If nothing else, this is an extremely valuable experience, and it will release you from your TA-ing responsibilities.
 - Do some soul-searching as to what type of career you want to pursue, e.g., academic jobs that are research-focused or teaching-focused, non-academic jobs like data science or science writing.
 We can brainstorm ways of making sure you are getting the training that you need.
 - Work with a team of undergraduate students.
 This will speed up data collection and give you some experience with managing and mentoring a team.
-- Stay up-to-date (and keep me up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.
+- Stay up-to-date (and keep Nichole up-to-date) on any deadlines that you need to meet to fulfill departmental requirements.
 - Prioritize time for research.
 It is easy to get caught up in coursework or TA-ing, but at the end of 5-ish years, you need to have completed a dissertation.

 ## Lab managers